History of the Trust

 In July 2016 the Diocese of Chichester Education Trust (DoCET) agreed that the MAT should be set up.
 This was partly to accommodate St Nicolas and St Mary’s CE Primary School’s proposal for a new Free School, St Clement CE Primary Academy.
 The bid to open a new school, to meet the growing demand for pupil places in Shoreham, was given the go ahead by the DfE in March 2017.
-It is hoped that the new school will open in September 2019 subject to securing a suitable site.
+This project is currently on hold as there is uncertainty around future demand for pupil places.

 In February 2017 the Diocesan Board of Education (DBE) agreed that the new Trust would be called the ‘Bishop Otter Academy Trust’ (BOAT).
 It was Bishop Otter, a great pioneer in education, who set up the DBE in 1839.

-BOAT was officially launched in Brighton & Hove on 8th February 2018 and this has been followed by a number of presentations in Lewes and A23 corridor.
+BOAT was officially launched in Brighton & Hove on 8th February 2018 and this has been followed by a number of presentations from Crawley to Brighton and Worthing to Lewes.

 The Trust was incorporated on 12th April 2018.

 In 2018 the governors of St Nicolas and St Mary CE Primary School passed a resolution to join the Bishop Otter Academy Trust.
 Following a delay due to the St Clements project and COVID-19 restrictions, governors have re-affirmed their commitment to join the trust and hope to do so in 2021.

 Following the DfE's renewed vision to encourage all schools to join a strong trust (2021), other schools are now actively considering joining BOAT.

 - 23rd October 1768 – Born in Cuckney, Nottinghamshire